d0iasm/d0iasm.github.io/more.md

 ## Education
 **Master of Informatics at Nagoya University** | *April 2018 - March 2020*
-- Working on the research project in ALife field and studying about computer science.
-In my research, I'm trying to understand the dynamics of human's relationship based on self-driven particle system.
+- Worked on a research project in the ALife field.
+In my research, I was trying to understand the dynamics of human's relationship based on a self-driven particle system.

 **Bachelor of Design at Nagoya City University** | *April 2014 - March 2018*
 - Learned about UI/UX design, product design, and design thinking which is the process to understand users and redefine problems in order to produce valuable solutions.